Roland Nagy

 Roland "Roli" Nagy (born 12 June 1971) is a Romanian former professional footballer who played as a midfielder for teams such as: UTA Arad, FC Brașov, Steaua București, Mainz 05, FSV Frankfurt or Darmstadt 98.
 After retirement Roli Nagy started his football manager career being on several occasions the manager of UTA Arad, but he also managed teams such as Național Sebiș or Gloria Lunca-Teuz Cermei.
-He is currently the technical director of Viitorul Arad, a football academy from Arad.
+He is currently the technical director of Gloria Lunca-Teuz Cermei.